Emmys 2020 Snubs and Surprises: Zendaya, Reese Witherspoon, Big Little Lies and More - E! Online

 But Zendaya's not the only surprise, and there certainly were a few snubs.

-Pour one out for Reese Witherspoon, who didn't manage a nom for either Little Fires Everywhere or Big Little Lies.
-In fact, Big Little Lies got shut out of almost all the big awards.
+Pour one out for Reese Witherspoon, who didn't manage to get a nom for either Little Fires Everywhere or Big Little Lies.
+In fact, Big Little Lies got shut out of almost all the big categories.

 Read on for more snubs and surprises!